KTH/logspout-oms/README.md

 the workspace.
 Key is either of the primary or secondary keys, however it needs to be *manually urlencoded* in the URL parameter.

+Note: the  pre-built image is using a derivative of logspout, http://github.com/kth/logspout, rather than Gliderlabs version.
+There are a couple of minor differences.

+* It includes a later commit to logspout master to work around an issue with Docker log rotation.
+* It includes another change in order not to stop logging when logging to a destination that may take more than a second to respond.
+* It's based on a later base image for a newer Go version due to build issues.

 ## Swarm global service example

 A docker 1.12 swarm mode service to run logspout globally pushing logs